Music Memories Museum

 As long as I can remember I always loved to sing.
 I enjoyed all types of music.

-Conway Twitty, Reba McEntire, Roy Clarke, Ricky Scaggs, Jerry Lee Lewis, Roy Acuff, Tanya Tucker, Sawyer Brown, just to name a few.
+I ended up in the music industry for over 20 years.
+I started singing secular music, a little rock-n-roll but more country music.
+During that time I was introduced to country singer Ronnie McDowell.
+Through his friendship I was able to meet many singers such as; Conway Twitty, Reba McEntire, Roy Clarke, Ricky Skaggs, Jerry Lee Lewis, Tanya Tucker, Sawyer Brown, just to name a few.
 But one memory I will never forget was when I had the rare opportunity to stand side by side with Roy Acuff on the grand Ole Opry stage..
-Later in life I gave my life to the Lord and started singing Southern Gospel Music.
-The next thing that happened, my music charted in the top 40 in the USA.
-I was also the first Southern Gospel recording artist to have 5 songs chart in the Top 25 simultaneously in the United Kingdom on Sonrise Radio.
-Two of the songs went to #1 and stayed in the charts almost a year.
+But later in life in the early 1990s, I was introduced to someone else...
+His name was Jesus, and I gave my life to the Lord and started singing Southern Gospel Music.
+In 1995 I recorded my own Southern Gospel Music CD.
+I sent it out to radio stations and took the time to call the disc jockeys and asked them to play my music.
+Then the next amazing thing happened...
+The song "It's Gonna Be A Good Day" charted at #34 in the Top 40 in the USA.
+My music then reached out the USA.
+In 2006 I became the first and only Southern Gospel Recording Artist to have five songs simultaneously chart in the Top 25 in the UK on SonRise Radio and two of those songs "By Faith" and "It's Gonna Be A Good Day" reached #1 on the charts and stayed in the Top 40 charts for almost 6 months.

+I was also invited as special guest on "Dove Broadcasting TV Network" and the "Atlanta Live TV Network".
 I was full time from 1995 - 2013 performing over 250 concerts a year.

 What makes this incredible, all this happened without a Radio Promoter,